Profile information

 Description

 I am a single woman, 61, running a small organic farm in Ulefoss, Telemark.
-I have 40 sheep and some chickens, two cats and a dog.
+I have 50 sheep and some chicken, two cats and a dog.
 I moved to this farm seven years ago, and I still have a lot of projects going on.

-Other tasks might be help me clean the chicken house before autumn.
-We have lots of eggs, so please find recepies with many eggs.
-The chicken have free range, and they lay their eggs wherever they feel like.
-Not always easy to find.
+We have lots of eggs, so please find recepies with many eggs. :-) The chicken have free range, and they lay their eggs wherever they feel like.
+Not always easy to find, haha.

-You will learn a lot about sheep and how to take care of them.Help
+You will learn a lot about sheep and how to take care of them if you are interested.Help

 Ten minutes walk up the hill behind the farm is a small three- wall- shed/ shelter, biuvak.
 It's on my property, and it's possible to sleep there for the night.
 Millions of stars when it's clear.
 And only ten minutes back to the farm if you get too cold. :-)